Marsupilami1/actors-ocaml/README.md

 ### Actors
 #### Type

-An actor is a  bunch of functions, a shared memory and a scheduler, its definition is:
+An actor is a  bunch of functions and a scheduler, its definition is:

 ``` ocaml
 type t = {